← Back to Blog

 In October 2022, Mango Markets lost $117M in under an hour.
 The attacker didn't find a bug in the contract code.
-They read the code, understood exactly how it worked, and used that knowledge to do something the protocol designers hadn't fully accounted for: they pumped the price of MNGO tokens across two accounts they controlled, inflating their collateral value, and borrowed everything the protocol had against it.
+They read the code, understood exactly how it worked, and exploited something the protocol designers hadn't fully accounted for: they pumped the price of MNGO tokens across two accounts they controlled, inflating their collateral value, then borrowed everything the protocol had against that inflated collateral.

 That's the oracle problem in DeFi.
 The contract code can be flawless and the protocol still gets drained.